Intermodalics/pickit-docs/docs/documentation/picking/enforce-alignment-of-pick-frame-orientation.rst

 No alignment
 ~~~~~~~~~~~~

-No alignment will be done, this option does not modify the pick frame.
+No alignment will be done, this option does not modify the pick point.
 This is typically applied if there is only one correct way for the
 gripper to approach the object.